Westside Seattle: History

 On August 21, 2013, Robinson Newspapers announced that it would combine the Ballard News-Tribune, the Highline Times, the West Seattle Herald, and White Center News into The Westside Weekly on September 6, 2013.
-The name of The Westside Weekly changed to Westside Seattle in June 2017.
+In 2014, Amanda Knox began writing for the paper.
+Jerry Robinson died in 2014, and ownership of the paper was passed down to his three sons.
+The paper's name was changed from The Westside Weekly to Westside Seattle in June 2017.
+The newspaper published its final print issue on April 30, 2021, but continued to maintain an online presence.